cjbottaro/cream_ex/README.md

-# Cream

-A memcached client that connects to "clusters" of memcached servers and uses consistent hashing for key routing.
+# Cache.
+Rules.
+Everything.
+Around.
+Me.

+A Dalli compatible memcached client.

+It uses the same consistent hashing algorithm to connect to a cluster of memcached servers.

 ## Table of contents